 The custodial parent and the noncustodial parent must each be given a two week advanced notice of any proceeding to be held that would impact upon a child support award.
-The free form text in METSS is used for these notification purposes.
+The 210 and A211 Notice Letters in METSS are to be used for these notification purposes.